GG666/Lecture/Chapter2 (C++_Class).md

 ## A Class

-A class is like a struct, it does not have a entity.
-It just like some blueprints or templates(just like other data types).
+A class is like a struct, it does not have an entity.
+It is just like some blueprints or templates(just like other data types).
 We have to declare a class variable to create an entity.
 To put it shortly,  Class is a concept while objects are instances of a class.

 ```C++